-According to Meyer, this shows that, despite the KS theorem, NCHV theories can simulate the predictions of quantum theory within any fixed finite experimental precision. \citet{Kent:1999PRL} generalized Meyer's result and showed a construction of KS-colourable dense sets of projectors onto vectors with rational components in complex Hilbert spaces of arbitrary finite dimension.
-Kent claims that this shows that ``noncontextual hidden variable theories cannot be excluded by theoretical arguments of the KS type once the imprecision in real world experiments is taken into account'' \cite{Kent:1999PRL}.
+According to Meyer, this shows that, despite the KS theorem, NCHV models can simulate the predictions of quantum theory within any fixed finite experimental precision. \citet{Kent:1999PRL} generalized Meyer's result and showed a construction of KS colorable dense sets of projectors onto vectors with rational components in complex Hilbert spaces of arbitrary finite dimension. \citet{Kent:1999PRL} claimed that this shows that ``noncontextual hidden variable theories cannot be excluded by theoretical arguments of the KS type once the imprecision in real world experiments is taken into account''.

-A simple counterargument to Meyer and Kent's NCHV models is given by the fact that their model cannot reproduce the probabilistic predictions of quantum theory.
+A simple counterargument to Meyer's and Kent's NCHV models is given by the fact that their models cannot reproduce the probabilistic predictions of quantum theory.
 The following example is taken from \citet{Cabello:2010PLA}.
 Consider $d=3$ and the initial state